 How to travel in Angola

 #42 The other options would be renting a car or even better renting a car with a driver.
 Renting a car is very expensive, expect about 100USD per day.
 With a driver, it will be even more, but the difference won’t be that big.
-This solution gives all the flexibility you need and if you chose to have a driver you’ll also avoid on one the biggest stress of Luanda, the traffic.
+This solution gives all the flexibility you need and if you chose to have a driver you’ll also avoid on one of the biggest stresses in Luanda, the traffic.

-#43 Traffic in Luanda is a nightmare, particularly during peak hours, in the morning and in the and of the day.
+#43 Traffic in Luanda is a nightmare, particularly during rush hours, in the morning and in the end of the day.
 In a normal day, it’ll take you 1h+ to do 10km in Luanda.
 If its a bad day you may be there for 2 or 3 hours!

 #44 Even worse than the traffic is the way Angolan drive.
 It’s completely insane, without any rules or caring for the other people or their own well being.
 We have seen things that can’t really be explained.
 If you aren’t used to this kind of driving I would strongly advise against driving in Angola.

 #45 There aren’t highways in Angola, so there aren’t highway tolls also.
 Actually, the only toll I know in Angola is to cross the Kwanza river and it’s pretty cheap when compared with everything else.